rdeits/rdeits.github.com/_posts/2012-05-20-programmable-holograms.md

 Now we can display pixels to just the right eye, just the left eye, or turn them off at will.
 This is the essence of a 3D display, and one that doesn't even require glasses!
 It does, however, have a _few_ lingring issues:

 1. The display is _tiny_ (about an inch across)
-2. There is only one possible depth value, since the mirror angles are fixed.
-So, we can't create 3D shapes, we can just display flat objects in a 3D space.
+2. <strike>There is only one possible depth value, since the mirror angles are fixed.
+So, we can't create 3D shapes, we can just display flat objects in a 3D space.</strike>
+This is incorrect, as I explain in a [later post](/2012/08/19/improved-dlp-holograms/)
 3. The viewer can't move her head more than an inch or two without completely ruining the effect.

 Ah well, nobody's perfect...